sibendu/StreamProcessing-Kafka-K8S/README.md

+Documentation to be updated - since project structure updated

 # Kafka Streams Demo

 This is a sample project with Kafka stream processors deployed on K8S.
 Kafka server is outside K8S